Bolivia–Venezuela relations: Health area

-In August 2009, Chávez gave Bolivia some 170 ambulances to improve the Bolivian health system.
-President Evo Morales Ayma distributed those ambulances among the 87 municipalities of the Department of La Paz (2 ambulances for each municipality).
+In August 2009, Chávez provided 170 ambulances to improve the Bolivian health system.
+President Evo Morales Ayma distributed them to the 87 municipalities of the La Paz Department (two per municipality).

-However, this donation generated harsh criticism from the Venezuelan opposition, as opponents accused then-President Chávez of giving ambulances to other countries when there is a serious shortage of them in Venezuela; this was reflected in the explosion of Amuay oil refinery in Estado Falcón.
-Around 55 Venezuelans died and more than 150 people were injured, and in the absence of ambulances, the dead had to be transferred to morgues, piled up in old trucks and exposed to the open air.
+However, this donation drew harsh criticism from the Venezuelan opposition, as opponents accused then-President Chávez of giving ambulances to other countries while Venezuela faced a serious shortage.
+This shortage was reflected in the explosion at the Amuay oil refinery in Estado Falcón.
+Around 55 Venezuelans died, and more than 150 people were injured.
+In the absence of ambulances, the dead had to be transferred to morgues, piled up in old trucks and exposed to the open air.

-Faced with this situation, Venezuelan opponents from Anzoátegui state appeared before the Bolivian Embassy in Caracas to ask Bolivia to return to Venezuela at least 20 ambulances of the 170 that had been given away, but such request was never heard by the Bolivian government.
+Faced with this situation, Venezuelan opponents from Anzoátegui state appeared before the Bolivian Embassy in Caracas to ask Bolivia to return to Venezuela at least 20 ambulances of the 170 that had been given away.
+This request was never heard by the Bolivian government.

 Security area

-On 1 November 2008, Venezuelan President Hugo Chávez decided to give Bolivia some 16 late-model Toyota wagon vehicles valued at $552,000 (around $34,500 each) to strengthen security for President of Bolivia Evo Morales Ayma, in addition to donating about 6 Kawasaki brand motorcycles.
-On 4 May 2010, the Bolivian press revealed that one of the vehicles that Chávez gave to Evo Morales had been stolen while the presidential driver went to buy bread, which sparked a national scandal in Bolivia and internationally.
+On 1 November 2008, Venezuelan President Hugo Chávez donated 16 late-model Toyota wagons valued at $552,000 (around $34,500 each) and six Kawasaki motorcycles to strengthen security for Bolivian President Evo Morales Ayma.
+On 4 May 2010, the Bolivian news media revealed that one of the vehicles donated by Chávez had been stolen while the presidential driver was buying bread, a revelation that sparked a national and international scandal.
 The Bolivian government admitted that a presidential security vehicle had been stolen due to the driver's carelessness but clarified that said stolen vehicle was not from the Venezuelan donation but had belonged to the Ministry of the Presidency since 1997.